It’s like walking on eggshells.

 My treatment for couples in conflict has a few phases.

 Phase 1.
-I give you quick relief and a very concrete set of communication tools with my “Hold Me Tight®” Communication Workshops.
+I give you quick relief and a very concrete set of communication tools with my “Hold Me Tight®” Relationship Enhancement Workshop.
 This foundation is to be used immediately to improve your communication and connection.

 I understand you may be apprehensive about taking a workshop at the beginning of our work together.
 I have consistently seen through the years that this initial step shortens the time you are in therapy, reduces the financial cost and increases the long-term effectiveness of change.
 Please read about the Workshop and ask questions if you have apprehensions about this approach.